-• De-Densify Hotels.
+- De-Densify Hotels.
 On April 3rd, 2020, DHS began their de-densify strategy to reduce the number of clients above 70 years old in traditional shelter and to reduce the shelter population in high-risk dormitory shelter settings.
 DHS' priority was to isolate shelter clients over the age of 70 years old, followed by single adults in congregate shelter.
 DHS has continued this policy over the course of the COVID-19 pandemic and expanded their de-densify and isolation hotel portfolio to meet the needs of clients.
-As of February 8, 2021, DHS reported that it was operating four senior hotel sites and 59 density reduction hotel sites.

-- Isolation Hotels.
-As of March 2020, DHS' policy is to isolate individuals who test positive or are exhibiting symptoms in a hotel-based shelter with additional medical services.
+As of February 8, 2021, DHS reported four senior hotel sites and 59 density reduction hotel sites. - Isolation Hotels.
+As of March 2020, DHS' policy is to isolate individuals who test positive or are exhibiting symptoms in hotel-based shelter with additional medical services.
 Transportation to isolation sites is provided for clients and clients return to their shelter site after symptoms improve.
 As of February 8, 2021, DHS is operating four isolation hotel sites. - Stabilization Beds.
-Stabilization beds are low-barrier to entry single-occupancy rooms in buildings or hotels across the City, which provide fewer services to clients than do shelters.
+Stabilization beds are low-barrier to entry single-occupancy rooms in buildings or hotels across the City, which provides fewer supportive services to clients.
 In Fiscal 2021, DHS brought 541 emergency stabilization beds online at seven sites.
-In total, as of February 2, 2021, DHS has opened 1,051 new emergency stabilization beds at 17 sites.
-A total of 1,498 stabilization beds at 21 sites are projected to be open by the end of calendar year 2021.
+In total, as of February 2, 2021, DHS has opened a total of 1,051 new emergency stabilization beds at 17 sites.
+A total of 1,498 stabilization beds at 21 sites are projected to be open by the end of February 2021.
 There are currently 27 stabilization bed sites city-wide. - Safe Havens.
-In Fiscal 2021, DHS brought online 138 new Safe Haven beds at two sites, for a total of 230 new beds opened to date as a part of the Journey Home Street Homelessness Plan.
+Safe Havens are transitional housing options which provide overnight beds and supportive services to clients.
+In Fiscal 2021, DHS brought online 138 new Safe Haven beds at two sites, for a total of 230 new beds opened to date as a part of the Mayor's Journey Home Street Homelessness Plan.
 A total of 1,000 new Journey Home Safe Haven beds at 12 sites are projected to be open by the beginning of Fiscal 2022.
 There are currently 20 Safe Haven sites city-wide.